Welcome to Leipzig

-Culture has been big in Leipzig for centuries.
-After all, Bach's one-time backyard was also where Wagner was born and Mendelssohn-Bartholdy ran a music academy.
-To this day one of the world's top classical bands (the Gewandhausorchester) and oldest and finest boys choirs (the 800-year-old Thomanerchor) continue to delight audiences.
-Since 2012, a new tourist trail called Leipziger Notenspur, links key sites in the city's musical history.
+To this day, one of the world's top classical bands (the Gewandhausorchester) and oldest and finest boys' choirs (the 800-year-old Thomanerchor) continue to delight audiences.
 When it comes to art, the neo-realistic New Leipzig School has stirred up the international art world with such protagonists as Neo Rauch and Tilo Baumgärtel for well over 10 years.

-Leipzig became known as the Stadt der Helden (City of Heroes) for its leading role in the 1989 ‘Peaceful Revolution’.
-Its residents organised protests against the communist regime in May of that year; by October, hundreds of thousands were taking to the streets and a few years later, the Cold War was history.
+Leipzig became known as the Stadt der Helden (City of Heroes) for its leading role in the 1989 ‘Peaceful Revolution’, when its residents organised protests against the communist regime in May of that year; by October, hundreds of thousands were taking to the streets and a few years later, the Cold War was history.